SmithWillSuffice/ohanga-pai/content/questions/20_peripherynations.md

 foreign debt this is *not* an MMT Base Case, it would be called neocolonialism or economic warfare.

-The MMT Base Case has to be adjusted, as Wray does so, in the event of international warfare.
+The MMT Base Case has to be adjusted, as Wray does so, in the event of such international warfare.

 If the international markets, specifically the FOREX desks, refuse to exchange the